StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 - :white_check_mark: Show last command to the dome, at the moment is "nietca" an Italian words meaning "nothing" [1.2.1]
 - :white_check_mark: Saving Switch Name and Descriptions [1.1.0]
 - :white_check_mark: Actual time-out setting time is not showed in Dome page [1.2.2]
-- :x: From WebServer we cannot change switch Value
+- :white_check_mark: From WebServer we cannot change switch Value [1.2.3]
 - :white_check_mark: Actually Dome time-out is multiplied * 1000 from webbrowser before store it [1.2.2]
 - :white_check_mark: Actually Dome Open Close Halt buttom from browser do nothing, need to add olso error message.
 [1.2.2]

 ## html_pages directory